 - Lactose intolerance is more common in certain regions, particularly Asia, parts of Africa, and South America, where up to 90% of the population is affected.

-- The prevalence increases with age
+- Prevalence increases with age.

 Epidemiological data refers to the US, unless otherwise specified.

 - A decrease in lactase activity is primarily observed during childhood or adolescence.

 - Genetic polymorphism of the lactase‑coding gene with subsequent down‑regulation (absence of lactase-persisting allele)